Are you suffering from a Google Adsense ban or suspension?

 The last few years I haven't been caring about Adsense at all – and my income still increases (slowly).
 So it works and does not require too much maintenance, which is why it doesn't hurt to play by the rules.

-20 tips to avoid getting your Adsense account suspended or banned
+20 tips to avoid getting the Google Adsense ban

 - Read, understand and follow Google Adsense Guidelines (seriously – some of them are not that obvious).